cecileung1208/Homework/Unit 9 - SQL Challenge/README.md

 Note: [gitignore](https://github.com/cecileung1208/Homework/blob/master/Unit%209%20-%20SQL%20Challenge/Employee_SQL/.gitignore) file has been created to ensure others do not have my personal access to my PostgreSQL.

-The below visualization are used to prove the validity of the employee data:
+The below visualizations are used to prove the validity of the employee data:

 1. [Historgram - Most Common Salary Ranges for Employees](https://github.com/cecileung1208/Homework/blob/master/Unit%209%20-%20SQL%20Challenge/Employee_SQL/Output%20Files/Salary%20Ranges%20for%20Employees.png)